Dairy-Free Pineapple Mango Smoothie for First Trimester Bloating

 - Pour into a glass and serve immediately.

 - Swap the sweetener: Use maple syrup or agave nectar instead of honey.
 A pinch (1-2 teaspoons) of brown sugar works too.
-You can also use 1/2 ripe banana.Â
+You can also use 1/2 ripe banana.

-- Make it extra creamy: Swap the water for oat, almond, or coconut milk to make the smoothie extra creamy without making it "heavy" on your stomach.
+- Make it extra creamy: Swap the coconut water for oat, almond, or coconut milk to make the smoothie extra creamy without making it "heavy" on your stomach.

-- Prep smoothie packs:Â Prep Ziploc bags with pineapple, mango, ginger, oats, and lemon juice.
+- Prep freezer smoothie packs: Prep Ziploc bags with pineapple, mango, ginger, oats, and lemon juice.
 Freeze for up to 2 months.
-Blend with yogurt, honey, and coconut water when you're ready for breakfast.
+Blend with honey and coconut water when you're ready for breakfast.

 How to Store This Morning Sickness Pineapple Mango Smoothie

 - Fridge: Refrigerate any leftover smoothie in an airtight jar for up to 2 days.
 The consistency may thicken, but it will still be safe to drink.
-Adjust the consistency with a splash of milk.Â
+Adjust the consistency with a splash of milk.

 FAQs about this Pineapple Mango Smoothie for Pregnancy & Postpartum